jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.3.6 - 11.21.2024 =
+* Fixed an issue where Delay JS wasn't running correctly in some cases.

+= 2.3.5 - 11.21.2024 =
+* Added new local Google Font option to Limit Subsets that are downloaded and included in the stylesheet.
+* Added new local Google font option to change the Print Method with options for file and inline.
+* Added new Priority option to manual preloads which can be used to add a specific fetchpriority attribute value to individual preload tags.
+* Added new perfmatters_lazy_element_selectors filter.
+* Removed unnecessary trailing link tag from delayed stylesheets when using Remove Unused CSS.
+* Removed crossorigin option for manual preloads.
+The attribute is now automatically added to fetch and font preload tags.
+* Increased action button response message timeout to 10 seconds in plugin UI.
+* Fixed a PHP warning coming from Disable Google Maps function if a post ID was not found on a single post URL.
+* Fixed an issue with WordPress 6.7.1 where the text domain for translations was loading too early.
+* Removed deprecated plugin option to load Google fonts asynchronously.
+* Translation updates.

 = 2.3.4 - 10.10.2024 =
 * Added new perfmatters_lazy_elements filter.